-I’ve owned lots of different animals before, but guinea pigs hold a very special place in my heart.
-They have huge personalities and can be just as interactive as a cat or dog.
-Like any animal though, they require a certain level of care and dedication.
+I’ve owned many different animals before, but guinea pigs hold a special place in my heart.
+They have huge personalities and can be just as interactive as cats or dogs.
+Like any animal, though, they require a certain level of care and dedication.
 I think there is still a common misconception that guinea pigs and other rodents are great pets for young children.
-And while any pet can make a family more whole and teach valuable lessons of responsibility and care for children, I would argue that rodents perhaps are not the animal’s we should be used to teach young kids these lessons.
+And while any pet can make a family more whole and teach valuable lessons of responsibility and care for children, I would argue that rodents, perhaps, are not the animals we should be using to teach young kids these lessons.

-Now, it would be hypocritical of me to say that I have done everything 100% perfect with all of my pets, particularly before I was well educated in their care.
+Now, it would not be very good of me to say that I had done everything 100% perfectly with all of my pets, mainly before I was well-educated in their care.
 Often, families are very busy and don’t take the time to research a pet before bringing it into the home.
-It is our job to educate our clients to ensure the health, safety and wellbeing of their pets.
+Our job is to educate our clients to ensure their pets' health, safety and well-being.

-Guinea pigs are some of the most high maintenance pets I have ever owned.
-They are completely worth it to me, however, it is so important that potential owners understand exactly what is involved in owning a guinea pig.
+Guinea pigs are some of the most high-maintenance pets I have ever owned.
+They are completely worth it to me.
+However, it is so important that potential owners understand precisely what is involved in owning a guinea pig.